MeepCon/meepcon.github.io/index.md

 ## <a name="Location"></a> Location

-The events will take place both at [MIT](https://web.mit.edu/) in Cambridge, MA (capacity limited) and also virtually with a videoconference link provided to registered attendees.
+The events will take place at [MIT](https://web.mit.edu/) in Cambridge, MA (capacity limited) and also virtually with a videoconference link provided to registered attendees.

 Attendees must arrange their own accommodations/transport; see [Visiting MIT](https://www.mit.edu/visitmit/) for more information.
 [MIT visitor passes](https://covidapps.mit.edu/visitors) will be provided to registered in-person attendees.

 ## <a name="Schedule"></a> Schedule
 (Detailed schedule TBA.)
-- Monday July 27: Tutorial workshops, 9am–5pm (EDT)
+- Wednesday July 27: Tutorial workshops, 9am–5pm (EDT)
-- Tuesday July 28: Technical talks, 9am–5pm (EDT)
+- Thursday July 28: Technical talks, 9am–5pm (EDT)
-- Wednesday July 29: Developer session/hackathon, 9am–5pm (EDT)
+- Friday July 29: Developer session/hackathon, 9am–5pm (EDT)

 ## <a name="Registration"></a> Registration